rajwinder94/Bikeshre_DA-Project/README.md

 Bike Share Data Analysis

 ### Description
-Project will Analyse data collected from Bikeshare and make dataframes from that.
+Project will Analyze data collected from Bikeshare and make dataframes from that.
 Further use those dataframes and apply calculations on the data.

 ### Files used